Growth Plays

 Too many cooks?

-Having said this, just bringing in new leaders with fancy digital designations won’t do either as too many digital leaders floating around in an organisation can lead to confusion, a lack of accountability, frustration and inefficiencies, threatening your whole transformation project.
+Having said this, just bringing in new leaders with new digital leadership roles and titles won’t do either as too many digital leaders floating around in an organisation can lead to confusion, a lack of accountability, frustration and inefficiencies, threatening your whole transformation project.

 A survey of 700 executives found that on average, companies have close to two CxO-level digital leaders with some companies having six or more.
 A third of respondents didn’t know which of them was responsible for most digital/technology functions in their organisation.
 That a large number of functional heads in any modern business also have digital responsibilities can add to the confusion.